Homam (film): Plot

-The film begins with hostility between DIG Vishwanath a candid and underworld kingpin Jawaharlal / Daddy.
-Mallikarjun / Malli the son of a notorious criminal aims to be sincere police and top scores.
+The film begins with hostility between DIG Viswanath, a candid and underworld kingpin Jawaharlal / Daddy.
+Mallikarjun, the son of a notorious criminal, aims to be a sincere police and top scores.
 Anyhow, he repudiated owing to his family history.
-Therein, Viswanath inspired and experts him as an undercover cop to nab Daddy.
-Consequently, Daddy rears an orphan Chandra Shekar / Chandu and ruses to designate him as Police for reverse artifice.
-Time being, Malli enrolls in Daddy's wing, acquires his credence, and turns into his sidekick.
+Viswanath inspired and experts him as an undercover cop to nab Daddy.
+Consequently, Daddy rears an orphan Chandrashekar and ruses to designate him as police for reverse artifice.
+Malli enrolls in Daddy's wing, acquires his credence, and turns into his sidekick.
 Chandu is forged as a sheer cop and owns the best standing.
-Alongside, Malli loves Dr. Mahalakshmi and Chandu falls for his neighbor Satya.
-Once Viswanath gets intel from Malli regarding a huge drug trafficking of Daddy.
-Immediately takes action, surrounds Daddy, and waits for a spot.
-Simultaneously, Chandu craftily speaks volumes to Daddy. which ends with Daddy relatively absconding.
+Malli loves Dr. Mahalakshmi, and Chandu falls for his neighbor Satya.
+Once Viswanath gets intel from Malli regarding the vast drug trafficking of Daddy.
+He immediately takes action, surrounds Daddy, and waits for a spot.
+Simultaneously, Chandu craftily speaks volumes to Daddy, which ends with Daddy relatively absconding.
 At that moment, Daddy proclaims to Viswanath about the presence of his man in the department.
 Like a shot, Viswanath spells occupancy of his spy in his gang.
+Two teams move several pawns to get the black sheep in that alarm.

-In that alarm, several pawns are moved by two teams to get the black sheep.
-Meanwhile, Malli’s mother is ailing to be happy he states his identity which she does not able to believe.
-So, Malli secretly rendezvous with Viswanath to disclose him as a genuine person who promises to do so.
+Meanwhile, when Malli's mother is ailing, he states his identity, which she cannot believe.
+So Malli secretly rendezvous with Viswanath to disclose him as a genuine person who promises to do so.
 At this point, Chandu detects the squealer is on hand and notifies Daddy.
-Forthwith, Daddy arrives therein, when Malli escapes in a bet.
-But tragically, Visawanath dies in the attack.
-It forms a severe impact on Malli as Viswanath is the one who knew the truth.
-However, his piece of identity is preserved in a secret computer.
-Concurrently, Daddy has laid the groundwork for a new deal when Chandu advises it is not the right time.
+Forthwith, Daddy arrives therein when Malli escapes in a bet.
+Tragically, Viswanath dies in the attack.
+It forms a severe impact on Malli as Viswanath is the one who knows the truth.
+However, his secret computer preserves the piece of identity.
+Concurrently, Daddy has laid the groundwork for a new deal when Chandu advises that it is not the right time.
 Accordingly, Daddy mumbles scorn and intimidates him.
-In bride, Chandu scans the link between Viswanath & Malli when he communicates, and requests Malli to mingle with him for the accomplishment of Viswanath's dream which he accepts.
+In bride, Chandu scans the link between Viswanath and Malli when he communicates and requests Malli to mingle with him to accomplish Viswanath's dream, which he accepts.
 Utilizing Malli, Chandu eliminates Daddy as vengeance and buries his diabolic shade.
-The next, Chandu asks Malli to collect his ID at his office where Malli realizes Chandu is the miscreant & felon.
-By the time, Chandu destroys his ID when Malli tactically unearths the truth by entrapping Chandu.
-At last, Chandu is knocked out in a Police encounter.
+The next, Chandu asks Malli to collect his ID at his office, where Malli realizes Chandu is a miscreant and felon.
+Till then, Chandu destroys his ID, and Malli tactically unearths the truth by entrapping Chandu.
+At last, Chandu is knocked out in a police encounter.
 Finally, the movie ends on a happy note with Malli getting his recognition and proceeding to Pakistan on a covert operation.